 It was exciting news when Linda Hamilton, also known as Sarah Connor from the Terminator movies, came aboard Stranger Things 5.
 After all, just because it’s the show’s final season doesn’t mean there can’t be some awesome new characters in the mix.
-And that’s exactly the way we feel about Linda Hamilton’s Dr. Kay after Stranger Things 5, Volume One.
+And that’s exactly the way we feel about Linda Hamilton’s Dr. Kay after Stranger Things 5, Volumes 1 and 2.
 Before Stranger Things 5 aired its first episodes, all we knew about Dr. Kay was that she’s a “hyper-intelligent and intimidating” scientist who, if she needs to, can get into a fight and shoot a gun.”
 But now we know a lot more about this woman, what she’s after, and what surprises she has in store for our heroes.
 So just who is Linda Hamilton’s Dr. Kay on Stranger Things 5?
 Join us as we break it all down.

 Who Is Linda Hamilton’s Dr. Kay on Stranger Things 5?